its-Shivam732/moments/README.md

 $flask run
 * Running on http://127.0.0.1:5000/
 ```
-Now you can try creat new account with emailid and password.
+1. Now you can try creat new account with emailid and password.
 After you create the account you would be able to  upload the photos.
-If you just want to try it out, create demo user with `flask lorem` command then run the app.
+2. Click the upload button(+ symbol) in top right to add photo.
+3. After successfully uploading the photo, click the addded photo, you would see description/tag on right side.